FYRLYT PRODUCTS - Shipping direct worldwide.

 #01 - Spectral wavelength.

 FYRLYT stands alone in explaining its design with relevant verifiable science specific to the purpose of driving lights and spotlights.
 You must look past pseudo science and factoid hyped marketing regardless of brand or price.
 The spectral output of the light source dictates what you will see regardless of apparent brightness.
-This is irrefutable seemingly ignored by all other than FYRLYT.

 #01